Willy-Norbert/e-commerce_backend/README.md

-# WomXchange Rwanda: E-Commerce Platform for Women Entrepreneurs
+wi# WomXchange Rwanda: E-Commerce Platform for Women Entrepreneurs

 ## Description
 WomXchange Rwanda is a free and easy-to-use online platform designed to help women entrepreneurs in Kigali sell their products, manage orders, and grow their businesses.
 It provides simple tools for both sellers and buyers, including a chatbot for support, product management, order tracking, and an integrated payment system via MoMoPay (Mobile Money).
 The platform supports both English and Kinyarwanda, making it more accessible to a wide range of users.